learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 - name
 - description

-### 5. Heroine Create Page
+### 5. Heroine Create page

+Show a form to create new Heroine.
+It should have:

+- an input for name
+- an input for super name
+- a select dropdown to choose a power
+- a submit button to create the Heroine

-As a visitor to the website, I should be able to create a new heroine with her name and super name.
+After successfully creating a Heroine, the user should be redirected to the new Heroine's show page.

+![A form for adding a new heroine](new_heroine_form.gif)

 ### 6. Heroine Validations

-Make sure no two heroines have the same super name.
+Add validations to the Heroine model:

+- must have a name
+- must have a super name
+- must have a power

+Add error handling to the create action.
+If a user tries to create an invalid Heroine, it should show the form with the values the user submitted and the validation errors.

 ### 7. Additional Heroine Validations

-The form should also allow each heroine to be created with **only one of the existing powers**.

-![A form for adding a new heroine](new_heroine_form.gif)
+No two heroines can have the same super name.

+- Add a validation to prevent this.
+- If necessary, update the error handling in the create action to display this error

 ### 8. Heroine index view filter

+Users should be able to filter the Heroine index view by Power names.

-Add a filter to the index view of the heroines.
-This will allow the visitor to search for an existing power and display all the heroines with that power on the same view page.
+- Add a form to the top of the index view for the user to submit a search term
+- Add handling in the index action.

+If a user submits a search term, only display Heroines whose Power's name matches the submitted search term.

 ![Searching on the heroines route and finding heroines by a power](search_by_power.gif)